urbit/docs/docs/arvo/internals.md

 -----

 Cards are the vane-specific portion of a move.
-Each vane defines a protocol for interacting with other vanes (via arvo) by defining four types of cards: kisses, gifts, notes, and signs.
+Each vane defines a protocol for interacting with other vanes (via Arvo) by defining four types of cards: kisses, gifts, notes, and signs.

-When one vane is `%pass`ed a card in its `++kiss`, arvo activates the `++call` gate with the card as its argument.
+When one vane is `%pass`ed a card in its `++kiss`, Arvo activates the `++call` gate with the card as its argument.
 To produce a result, the vane `%give`s one of the cards defined in its `++gift`.
 If the vane needs to request something of another vane, it `%pass`es it a `++note` card.
-When that other vane returns a result, arvo activates the `++take` gate of the initial vane with one of the cards defined in its `++sign`.
+When that other vane returns a result, Arvo activates the `++take` gate of the initial vane with one of the cards defined in its `++sign`.

 In other words, there are only four ways of seeing a move: (1) as a